scribo-dev/public-docs/docs/editor/data-binding.md

+---
+title: Data Binding
+description: How to work with dynamic values in the editor
+---
 # Data Binding

 When working with dynamic data provided, for example, by the [Data component](../components/data) you will need to use the `Data Binding` tab to fill your component's properties.